tink-crypto/tink/README.md

     `ciphertext` (using `associated_data` as additional AEAD-input) and returns the resulting plaintext

-Before implementations of primitives can be used, it must be registered at runtime with Tink, so that Tink "knows" the desired implementations.
+Before implementations of primitives can be used, they must be registered at runtime with Tink, so that Tink "knows" the desired implementations.
 Here's how you can register all implementations of all primitives in Tink for Java 1.0.0: